-Recommended - Individuals: prosecution and nullity
+Silver - Individuals: prosecution and nullity

-Andreas Tanner is a German and European patent attorney, trained in electrical engineering.
+Andreas Tanner is a German and European patent attorney trained in electrical engineering.
 With his technical focus on telecommunications, electronics and semiconductors, he is active in both patent prosecution and patent litigation matters.
 He is regularly involved in various major series of patent disputes, including infringement procedures before the district and appeal courts and nullity procedures before the Federal Patent Court in these technical fields.
 In addition, Mr Tanner gives client advice in the field of preparation of licence and cooperation agreements and counselling on employees’ invention law.

 He studied electrical engineering at RWTH Aachen where he specialised in power electronics before starting his career as a patent attorney in 2008.
-In 2013 he gained his master’s in IP law from the Düsseldorf Law School.
+In 2013 he gained his master’s degree in IP law from the Düsseldorf Law School.
 Mr Tanner joined Maikowski & Ninnemann as an associate in 2012 and has been a partner and the head of its Munich office since 2016.